jrnl-org/jrnl/CONTRIBUTING.md

 ### Pull requests

-If you are comfortable enough with git, you're encouraged to fetch particular [pull requests](https://github.com/jrnl-org/jrnl/pulls), test them yourself, and report back your findings.
+If you are comfortable enough with git, feel free to fetch particular [pull requests](https://github.com/jrnl-org/jrnl/pulls), test them yourself, and report back your findings.
 Bonus points if you can add a screencast of how the new feature works.

 ### Confirm bug reports